emjavan/TACC_Tutorial/README.md

 # TACC_Tutorial
 Quick examples for running jobs on TACC in serial or parallel.
-Examples are for Frontera.
+Examples are for Frontera, but are nearly identical for all clusters.

 ## 1. Login via ssh
 * On Mac open Terminal.
 Application > Utilities > Terminal